CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -ReservedVlanStartId
 The starting ID for VLANs reserved for internal use within the Fabric Interconnect.
 This VLAN ID is the starting ID of\na contiguous block of 128 VLANs that cannot be configured for user data.
-This range of VLANs cannot be configured in\nVLAN policy.\nIf this property is not configured, VLAN range 3915 - 4042 is reserved for internal use by default.
+This range of VLANs cannot be configured in\nVLAN policy.\nIf this property is not configured, VLAN range 3915 - 4042 is reserved for internal use by default.\nThe reserved VLAN range is fixed for Unified Edge, so this setting cannot be configured and is ignored.

 ```yaml
 Type: long